ryanthomsen/OctoCave/README.md

 Current Enemy List:

-Sea_Urchin: A mostly stationary hazard
+Sea_Urchin: A mostly stationary hazard.

 Mine: A bomb that bounces between the roof and floor at slow speed.

-Feesh: A slow moving fish that turns around when it collides with a wall/
+Feesh: A slow moving fish that turns around when it collides with a wall.

 Big_Feesh: A Large Fish that charges at high speeed when it sees the player in front of it until it slams into a wall, stunning it briefly.